WayneKeenan/python-pcbmode-zero/README.rst

 - generating shapes/[shape].json files

-MAybe the interation of a library or two for:
+Perhaps the integration of a library or two for netlists and auto-routing.

-- netlists
-- autorouting
-- rules checking

 Documentation
 =============